eclipse/repairnator/doc/repairnator-config.md

 This attribute allows to select the different repair tools available in Repairnator.
 For more information about the available repair tools, [take a look at this page](repair-tools.md).
 Several repair tools can be selected, separated by a comma.

 Its default value is `NopolAllTests,AstorJMut,NPEFix`.
+Note that when Repairnator is executed through its Docker image, the default value is `NPEFix`.

 #### CREATE_PR